edf1247/penet-research/README.md

 |---|---|---|
 | 0.968 | 0.9012345679012346 | 0.9135802469135802 |

 The PENet model had an AUROC of 0.84 on the test set, while our ensemble has an AUROC of 0.968.
 This is a nearly 13 point increase in the models abilitiy to rank positive cases higher than negative cases.
-Also, the model's accuracy of 91% makes it extrememly applicable in a clinical setting.
+Also, the model's accuracy of 91% makes it easily applicable to a clinical setting.